-You have been invited to participate in this study because you are 18 - 45 years old or 65 years or older.
+You have been invited to participate in this study because you are 18 - 50 years old and currently on anti-TNF immunosuppressive therapy.

 What is the purpose of this study?

 The main purpose of this study is to test the response of cells in lymph nodes before and after an mRNA vaccine in people taking an immunosuppressive medication (anti-TNF), and those of different ages not taking this medication.
 This way we can find out why mRNA vaccines like some COVID-19 vaccines don't work so well as we get older or for those on immunosuppressive treatments.